Home » Food tips » Cooking 101 » Learn How to Cook Asparagus like a Pro

 What To Serve With Asparagus

-Pork chops: Grill, bake, or pan-fry pork chops and serve with a quick pepper gravy, homemade buttermilk biscuits and air fryer asparagus.
+A favorite weeknight meal in my family is grilled, baked, or pan-fried pork chops with a quick pepper gravy, homemade buttermilk biscuits and air fryer asparagus.

 This article originally appeared on Food Drink Life.